 Mortuary Temple of Hatshepsut – History, Architecture & Facts

-The Mortuary Temple of Hatshepsut (Djeser-Djeseru) is a masterpiece of ancient Egyptian architecture carved beneath the cliffs of Luxor’s Deir el-Bahari on the west bank of the Nile River.
-Built in the 15th century BCE for the legendary ruler Queen Hatshepsut, it blends grand terraces, ceremonial ramps, and cliff-cut sanctuaries into a perfectly aligned sacred complex.
+The magnificent Mortuary Temple of Hatshepsut (Djeser-Djeseru) is widely regarded as a masterpiece of ancient Egyptian architecture.
+It is dramatically carved directly beneath the towering cliffs of Deir el-Bahari, on the west bank of the Nile River near Luxor.

-This guide covers the temple’s location, plan, terraces, must-see scenes, curious facts, and practical tips for visiting—so you can appreciate why Hatshepsut’s monument is still redefining royal power and sacred design.
+This detailed guide will cover the temple’s location, architectural plan, terraced levels, must-see reliefs, intriguing facts, and practical visitor tips, ensuring you fully appreciate why Queen Hatshepsut‘s monument continues to redefine the concepts of royal power and sacred architectural design.

 Key Takeaways